HEmobile/objective-c-style-guide/README.md

-# NYTimes Objective-C Style Guide
+# HE:mobile Objective-C Style Guide

-This style guide outlines the coding conventions of the iOS team at The New York Times.
-We welcome your feedback in [issues](https://github.com/NYTimes/objetive-c-style-guide/issues), [pull requests](https://github.com/NYTimes/objetive-c-style-guide/pulls) and [tweets](https://twitter.com/nytimesmobile).
-Also, [we're hiring](http://jobs.nytco.com/job/New-York-iOS-Developer-Job-NY/2572221/).

-Thanks to all of [our contributors](https://github.com/NYTimes/objective-c-style-guide/contributors).
+This style guide was forked from The New York Times Objective-C Style Guide and it have the conventions used by our iOS Team.

 ## Introduction